This DIY Succulent Strawberry Planter is a great way to display a variety of succulents in one planter so that each plant has its own special space.

 - packing peanuts

-This Kalanchoe Tomentosa is also known as Donkey’s ears.
+This Kalanchoe Tomentosa is also known as pussy ears or panda plant.
 I love the fuzzy outside of the leaves.
 It is easy to see where it got its common name!

 This sempervivum, hens and chicks, has some babies that are now growing over the side of the pocket.
 Sempervivum is also somewhat cold hardy too.